FrancesU2023/playbook/src/staff-handbook/claiming-expenses.md

 From time to time, some of us spend our own money at work.
 Most often, this is for things like:

-* Train fares for unexpected travel
+* train fares for unexpected travel
-* Refreshments purchased for meetings with clients
+* refreshments purchased for meetings with clients
-* Stationery/materials, especially for workshops or events
+* stationery/materials, especially for workshops or events

 dxw will always pay expenses which are: